 Coordinator Postgraduate Admissions and Publications Email: firstname.lastname@example.org Telephone: +61 3 9903 8500

-This course provides advanced offerings in this area for graduates in disciplines other than law.
-The extensive range of units enables students to develop and enhance their knowledge across the breadth of human rights law.
-The program is attractive for those who seek employment by human rights related organisations such as international human rights non-government organisations (NGOs) and international development agencies.The graduate program focuses upon both a thorough grounding in the fundamental principles of human rights law and its practical application as well as addressing advanced and current issues from both a local and international perspective.
+This course provides advanced offerings in this area for both graduates in law and graduates in disciplines other than law.
+The extensive range of units enables students to develop and enhance their knowledge across the breadth of human rights law, which is becoming increasingly important in industry, the media and government.
+The program is also attractive for those who seek employment by human rights related organisations such as international organisations, domestic and international, non-government organisations (NGOs) and development agencies.The graduate program focuses upon both a thorough grounding in the fundamental principles of human rights law and its practical application as well as addressing advanced and current issues from both a local and international perspective.

-This course seeks to provide students with in-depth theoretical and practical knowledge of the international human rights legal framework, the organisations that promote and protect it, and the mechanisms and processes by which it is enforced.
+This course seeks to provide students with in-depth theoretical and practical knowledge of the international and domestic human rights legal framework, the organisations that promote and protect it, and the mechanisms and processes by which it is enforced, and the interpretation of human rights laws.
 Graduates will also develop high-level skills in interpreting and analysing primary and secondary human rights materials, including treaties, treaty body decisions, domestic jurisprudence and scholarly commentary, and will be able to present well-researched arguments in a clear, coherent and scholarly manner.

 The course comprises eight 6-point coursework units or a combination of coursework units and a minor thesis.